michaelbarone/script.securitycam/README.md

 The addon feeds each require a source providing snapshots in jpeg format.
 This can either be a http URL or a file source (new).
 You should adjust the refresh interval in accordance with the source's capapility to update its output.

-If you want the addon execution triggered by email, you may also want to look at my other project 'Kodi-Email-Alert'.
+If you want the addon execution triggered by email (this is how I get notified exclusively of a motion detected by my cam), you may also want to look at my other project 'Kodi-Email-Alert'.